nordic-institute/harmony-smp/README.md

 ## Build

-In order to build eDelivery SMP :
+In order to build eDelivery SMP, you need to have the following installed:
+*  Java JDK 8 or JDK 11
+*  Maven 3.6+

+To build eDelivery SMP, run the following command in the root directory of the project:

     mvn clean install